 Dogs can eat a variety of different foods, including fruit.
-But that doesn't mean all fruit is suitable for our four-legged friends.
-What about oranges - are dogs allowed to eat oranges?
+But that doesn't mean that all fruits are suitable for our four-legged friends.
+What about oranges - can dogs eat oranges?

 The short answer: Yes, dogs can eat oranges.
-This citrus fruit is not toxic to dogs and most dogs can eat a few slices without getting into trouble.
-As with any human food, it depends on how much you give your dog, as overdosing can lead to digestive and other health problems.
+This citrus fruit is not toxic to dogs and most dogs can eat a few slices without problems.
+As with any human food, how much you feed your dog matters, as overdosing can lead to digestive and other health problems.
 Also, dogs suffering from certain diseases should keep their paws off this fruit.

-Oranges are not only safe and delicious for dogs, this citrus fruit has some health benefits too!
-Oranges are a good source of fibre and contain lots of vitamin C, which can boost your dog's immune system and help him ward off potential health problems.
-While it's true that dogs produce vitamin C on their own, it can't hurt to give them an additional source.
-If your dog is frequently stressed or engaged in extreme activities, his liver may not be able to synthesise vitamin C, so eating oranges can significantly improve his well-being.
+Not only are oranges safe and delicious for dogs, this citrus fruit has some health benefits too!
+Oranges are a good source of fiber and are high in vitamin C, which can boost your dog's immune system and help ward off potential health problems.
+While it's true that dogs produce their own vitamin C, there's no harm in giving them an additional source of vitamin C. If your dog is frequently stressed or engaged in extreme activities, their liver may not be able to synthesize vitamin C, so eating oranges can significantly improve their well-being.

 If your dog is overweight, an orange is a wonderful alternative to fattening dog treats.
-A few slices of this fruit will provide him with a sweet treat that won't have a negative impact on his diet.
+A few slices of this fruit will provide him with a sweet treat that won't negatively impact his diet.

 Can eating oranges be dangerous for dogs?

-Dogs should avoid orange peels.
-They are not particularly dangerous to dogs, but they are difficult to digest and can cause unpleasant (and messy) indigestion.
+Dogs should avoid orange peel.
+They're not terribly dangerous for dogs, but they're hard to digest and can cause nasty (and messy) indigestion.